gitlabhq/gitlabhq/doc/user/project/issues/csv_import.md

 The file is processed in the background and a notification email is sent to you once the import is completed.

-## CSV File Format
+## CSV file format

 ### Header row

-CSV files must contain a header row beginning with at least two columns, `title` and `description`, in that order.
+CSV files must contain a header row where the first column header is `title` and the second is `description`.
 If additional columns are present, they will be ignored.

 ### Column separator